jeevankc17/jeevankc17/README.md

 <h2 ><img src="https://thumbs.gfycat.com/ScaryCreamyGlobefish.webp" alt="computer" width="65" height="60"> I'm currently ...</h2>

 - 🔭 Learning Data Engineering, Web3
-- 🧑‍💻 Looking for collaboration on new projects
+- 🧑‍💻 Looking for collaboration on new projects and remote jobs
 - 🥳 Sucessfully coordinated several technical event as a coordinator like Blockchain workshops, Drone and RC Plane Assembling Programme so on.
 - 🎗️ Actively participating on several hackathons
 - 🍗 Have work with several national and international companies